akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 If a product value required in an operation is empty, or if a division by zero occurs, the product won't be updated.

+**round_with_decimals** (optional): round the final result of the operation(s) with the given number of decimals

+If this parameter is not specified or if the value is null, no round is done on the result.
+If the destination attribute does not allow decimals, the action can be applied only when the result is an integer.
+This behavior can be changed by setting up the *round_with_decimals* to `0`: the result will be rounded and the action will be applied.

 .. tip::

     For instance, in order to calculate the volume of a cone (volume = (π x R² x h) / 3), given a radius and a height, you can use the following action: